-Oxford expects to have a number of Research Council funded studentships available for 2018 entry, and also welcomes applications from self-funded students.
+Oxford expects to have a number of funded studentships available each year, and also welcomes applications from self-funded students.
 Application routes are described on the Graduate Admissions page.

 A variety of support is available for UK/home, EU, and international students.
-EU citizens who have lived in the UK for three years or longer will be eligible for full support; other EU citizens will be eligible for partial support.
-Further information on funding, scholarships and bursaries, living costs and other financial considerations can be found on the University Fees and Funding webpages.
+Information on funding, scholarships and bursaries, living costs and other financial considerations can be found on the University Fees and Funding webpages.

 How to Apply

-Oxford expects to have a number of Research Council funded studentships available for 2018 entry.
+Oxford expects to have a number of funded studentships available.
 Topic areas in Earth Sciences are listed on the main graduate admissions page.

 You may apply online, or request a hard copy of the application pack, on the University Graduate Admissions website.